Aliharu/Ex3-All-Locations-Map/README.md

 Installation is available directly through Foundry VTT via the Manifest URL (explained in [Foundry Wiki](https://foundryvtt.wiki/en/basics/Modules)).
 The Manifest URL you should use is: https://raw.githubusercontent.com/Aliharu/Ex3-All-Locations-Map/master/module.json

 ## Copyright
 This module are covered under the Dark Pack license.
-No book text is used only page references and the map was custom made in Wonderdraft by me.
+No book text is used only for page references and the map was custom made in Wonderdraft by me.
 "Portions of the materials are the copyrights and trademarks of Paradox Interactive AB, and are used with permission.
 All rights reserved.
 For more information please visit worldofdarkness.com."

 ![alt text](https://s3-eu-north-1.amazonaws.com/pdx-campaign-wp-data/uploads/sites/10/2021/10/05102936/darkpack_logo2-300x300.png)